OCD treatment. M’s story…

-When I first got diagnosed, I had been suffering with all of the above as I was going through a particularly tough period in my life and had even been having suicidal thoughts, and thoughts of self-harm.
-Some of my Obsessive-Compulsive Disorder (OCD) behaviours were as follows:
+When I first got diagnosed, I had been suffering from all of the above as I was going through a particularly tough period in my life and had even been having suicidal thoughts, and thoughts of self-harm.
+Some of my Obsessive-Compulsive Disorder (OCD) behaviors were as follows:

 - I would lay in bed for hours unable to sleep thinking about things that had happened in the day, whether I had done or said the right thing, or thinking about a future event and how it might go, thinking up a million outcomes to the situation until I drove myself mad.

 - If I made a minor error at work, I would keep going over it in my mind, telling myself how stupid I was and thinking about how I could have avoided It.
 Also, feeling so guilty about it and feeling like staff or patients might make a complaint about me (I work for the NHS).